yuchen2199/yuchen2199.github.io/_pages/about.md

 ### Hi there, I am Yuchen Zhou (周昱臣)!

 I am currently a Ph.D. student at the School of Intelligent Systems Engineering, [Sun Yat-sen University](https://www.sysu.edu.cn/), supervised by Prof. [Chao Gou](https://chaogou.github.io/) and Prof. [Guang Tan](https://ise.sysu.edu.cn/teacher/teacher01/1354976.htm).
-I am also a student member of both IEEE and ACM.
-Previously, I was a research intern at [ByteDance](https://www.bytedance.com/en/), mentored by Dr. Jiuqi Han and Dr. [Ali Israr](https://scholar.google.com/citations?hl=en&user=lo4v844AAAAJ).
-I received honored B.S. degree from [University of Science and Technology Beijing](https://www.ustb.edu.cn/) in 2021, and was a short-term visiting student at [Peking University](https://www.pku.edu.cn/).
+I am a joint PhD student at the School of Computing, [National University of Singapore](https://nus.edu.sg/), supervised by Prof. [Tat-Seng Chua](https://www.chuatatseng.com/).
+I am a student member of both IEEE and ACM.
+Previously, I was a research intern at [ByteDance](https://www.bytedance.com/en/) and [Shanghai AI Lab](https://www.shlab.org.cn/).
+I graduated with an honors Bachelor's degree from [University of Science and Technology Beijing](https://www.ustb.edu.cn/) in 2021, and was a short-term visiting student at [Peking University](https://www.pku.edu.cn/).

 <!--Currently, my research aims to enhance AI agents' ability to understand complex interactions by simulating human cognitive processes and incorporating human knowledge, thereby facilitating more effective and user-friendly human-machine interactions.  -->